 \end{itemize}

-When we aggregate the various statistics over articles for a domain, we have considered the average and the median and found the best performance with the average, which we use in the models in the following sections.\footnote{We have also experimented with versions of the above features that use the aggregation over all URLs in each dataset, instead of domains.
-However, the resulting features were performing very similarly to those aggregated over domains, and we exclude these from the analysis.}.
+We remark that, to aggregate the various statistics over articles for a domain, we have considered both the average and the median and found the best performance with the average, which we use in the models in the following sections.\footnote{We have also experimented with versions of the above features that use the aggregation over all URLs in each dataset, instead of domains.
+However, the resulting features were performing very similarly to those aggregated over domains, and we excluded these from the analysis.}